brettvanderwerff/package_tutorial/README.md

 `$source venv\bin\activate`

-4. Install wheel and twine
+4. Install setuptools and twine

-`$pip install wheel, twine`
+`$pip install -U twine, setuptools`

+This command installs the python packages twine and setuptools to our virtual environment.
+The U flag indicates that these packages will be upgraded to the most recent versions if they are already installed but outdated.

+search : Minimally, you should create a Source Distribution in  https://packaging.python.org/guides/distributing-packages-using-setuptools/

 #### References